If you don’t see your question here, please feel free to call us at 814-676-1733 and we will be happy to answer any questions you may have.

 Are there restrooms on the train?

 Yes, cars on the train have a restroom.
-If there isn’t one on the car you are in, there will be one on the adjacent car.
 There are also restrooms at Perry Street Station and Rynd Farm Station.

 How fast does the train travel?